Rapid City man indicted for role in Jan. 6 insurrection

 Darrell Goins, 42, of Newell, was indicted about two weeks ago.
 His six felony offenses include civil disorder; assaulting, resisting or impeding certain officers using a dangerous weapon; assaulting, resisting or impeding certain officers; and entering and remaining, disorderly or disruptive conduct; and an act of physical violence in a restricted building or grounds using a dangerous weapon.

-The post Rapid City man indicted for role in Jan.
-6 insurrection appeared first on South Dakota Searchlight.
+This article originally appeared on Sioux Falls Argus Leader: Rapid City man indicted for role in Jan.
+6 insurrection